Jesse Armstrong

-Jesse David Armstrong (born 13 December 1970) is a British author, screenwriter, and producer.
-He is a co-creator of the Channel 4 comedy series Peep Show (2003–2015) and Fresh Meat (2011–2016), and the creator of the HBO satirical comedy-drama series Succession (2018–present).
+Jesse David Armstrong (born 13 December 1970) is an English screenwriter and producer.
+Known for writing for a string of several critically acclaimed British comedy series as well as satirical dramas, he has received numerous accolades including two BAFTA TV Awards, three Golden Globe Awards, three WGA Awards, and eight Emmy Awards in addition to nominations for an Academy Award and two BAFTA Film Awards.

+He first gained prominence co-creating the British comedy shows Peep Show (2003–2015) and Fresh Meat (2011–2016) with his writing partner Sam Bain.
+During this time he wrote for the political satire series The Thick of It (2005–2009) and co-wrote In the Loop (2009), the latter of which earned him Oscar and BAFTA nominations for Best Adapted Screenplay.
+He also co-wrote the films Four Lions (2010) and Downhill (2020).
+Armstrong wrote and directed television film Mountainhead (2025).

-Armstrong has received many nominations and awards, including a nomination for the Academy Award for Best Adapted Screenplay for co-writing the film In the Loop (2009), and three wins for the Primetime Emmy Award for Outstanding Writing for a Drama Series for writing the season finales of the first, second and third seasons of Succession.
+He gained acclaim for creating the HBO comedy-drama series Succession (2018–2023) earning four consecutive wins of the Primetime Emmy Award for Outstanding Writing for a Drama Series for writing episodes of the first, second, third and fourth seasons of Succession.

-Early and personal life
+Early life and education

-Armstrong was born in Oswestry in Shropshire, England.
+Armstrong was born in Oswestry on the England–Wales border.
 His father was a further education teacher who became a crime novelist in the 1990s, while his mother worked in nursery schools.
 He attended a comprehensive school in Oswestry before studying American Studies at the University of Manchester, spending a year abroad in Massachusetts.
-After graduation he moved to London and worked as a washer-upper at Oddbins.
 In 1995, he began to work as a researcher for the Labour MP Doug Henderson, initially without payment.
 At the same time, he acted as a consultant on politics for Rory Bremner's production company.
 He subsequently worked as a painter and decorator.

-Armstrong is married and has two children.
-His wife works for the National Health Service.

 Career

-Collaborations with Sam Bain
+2000–2015: Peep Show and The Thick of It

 Armstrong met his writing partner Sam Bain while at the University of Manchester, living with him in his final year.
 They began writing together after they graduated, when they had both moved to London.
 At the beginning of their writing career, Armstrong and Bain wrote for the Channel 4 sketch show Smack the Pony and the children's shows The Queen's Nose and My Parents Are Aliens.
-They went on to create and write Peep Show, BBC One sitcom The Old Guys, and most recently Channel 4 comedy dramas Fresh Meat and Babylon.
+They went on to create and write Peep Show, BBC One sitcom The Old Guys, and Channel 4 comedy dramas Fresh Meat and Babylon.
 They also wrote for the BBC Radio 4 sketch show That Mitchell and Webb Sound, starring Peep Shows two main actors David Mitchell and Robert Webb, and its BBC Two adaptation That Mitchell and Webb Look.
 Peep Show has won several writing awards, including a BAFTA for Best Situation Comedy in 2008.